Review: Think Tank Logistics Manager 30. The Best Roller Bag

 I can fit two flexible LED in the front pocket and more inside.

-Another thing I really enjoy is the lid straps, which hold the lid open at whatever angle you prefer.
-This is so nice because it makes the lid with all the pockets so much easier command, and makes everything within reach from one side of the bag.
+Another thing I enjoy is the lid straps, which hold the lid open at whatever angle you prefer.
+This is so nice because it makes the lid with all the pockets much easier to command and makes everything within reach from one side of the bag.

 Conclusion